Policy - Cybersecurity

 The Biden Administration continues to advance a multitude of technology and cybersecurity initiatives that will reset the way the U.S. government and professionals approach procurement in federal information ...

 Three Ways the U.S. Government Can Advance Successful Implementation of the Cyber Executive Order (November 09, 2021)

 November 12 marks six months since the Biden Administration issued the sweeping Executive Order on Improving the Nation’s Cybersecurity (EO), setting a milestone in the advancement of a coherent federal ...

 What’s Next for the Transatlantic Trade and Technology Council?
 (October 21, 2021)

 On 12 October 2021, ITI hosted a hybrid panel event, “What’s Next for the Transatlantic Trade and Technology Council (TTC)?” at Euractiv Studios.
 The event was moderated by ITI’s President and CEO Jason ...

 New OMB Final Rule Shows the Biden Administration is Taking the Right Approach to Federal IT Supply Chain Security (September 28, 2021)

 The Biden Administration, like the Trump Administration before it, has made securing IT supply chains a top priority.
 In 2021, the new administration released two key executive orders: one focused on supply ...

-BRUSSELS – Today, global tech trade association ITI issued the following statement from Guido Lobrano, ITI’s Vice-President and Director General for Europe, in reaction to the adoption of the General Approach ...
+WASHINGTON – Today, global tech trade association ITI issued the following statement to mark the one-year anniversary of the Executive Order on Improving the Nation’s Cybersecurity: “President Biden’s ...

-WASHINGTON – Today, global tech trade association ITI released the following statement from its President and CEO Jason Oxman applauding the U.S. House of Representative’s passage of the Infrastructure ...
+WASHINGTON – Today, global tech trade association ITI issued the following statement from its President and CEO Jason Oxman on the warning to U.S. businesses regarding the threat of Russia-backed cyber-attacks ...